bertronika/copris/README.md

 Example: `čas` (time in Slovenian) gets converted to `~as`, sent to printer, which prints out the proper word `čas` again.

 This presents a problem.
-We can't use the tilda anymore, because the printer would always translate it to the letter `č`.
+We can't use the tilde any more, because the printer would always translate it to the letter `č`.
 Luckily, printer's charset consists of additional characters (including some Greek letters), which can imitate the ones we've lost in the process.